peterkeen/trading/README.md

   c. price
 3. Look in hash table for match key.
   a.
 If list not empty, pop the first timestamp in the list and output a result.
   b.
-Else, push the timestamp onto the list
+Else, push the timestamp onto the list of "hash key", inverse of "match key"